alexandr-g/building-design-systems/README.md

 ### Contributing

 PRs are welcome.
 I love finding new awesome resources that would shed light on the topic of Design Systems.
-Create a PR if you think something is worth to share.
+Create a PR if you think something is worth sharing.

 A few **qualities** that are appealing the most for me when adding resources: